Lucasz-Niemiec/Juan-Manuel-Portfolio/README.md

-in the development of this portfolio page the video tutorial "Sass Tutorial for Beginners - CSS With Superpowers" was used credit to freecodecamp and codeSTACKr  for the video
+in the development of this portfolio page the video tutorial "Sass Tutorial for Beginners - CSS With Superpowers" was used, credit to freecodecamp and codeSTACKr  for the video

-below there are the links to the tutorial ande authors you tube channels
+below you can find  the links to the tutorial and the  authors youtube channels

 Sass Tutorial for Beginners - CSS With Superpowers https://www.youtube.com/watch?v=_a5j7KoflTs